-This policy addresses the medical necessity of Keratoconus Lenses and Interventions/Piggyback Contact Lenses.
+This policy addresses Keratoconus Lenses and Interventions/Piggyback Contact Lenses.

 Description & Definitions:

 Keratoconus lenses are gas permeable lenses worn on the eye of an individual with keratoconus to help improve vision.

 Piggyback contact lenses are two sets of lenses worn at the same time.
 A soft lens is placed on the eye first with a gas permeable lens on top to help improve vision for an individual with keratoconus.